leonmariotto/ctools/README.md

 Makefile use $(FANALYZER_FLAG) which create .dot along with object.
 The .dot is then transformed with dot utility int a dedicated rule.
+TODO: pydot provide a lot of functionality to highlight informations, produce subgraph, and clean useless things.
+It may worth it to dev a script for that.

 ## Static Analysis
 ## MISRA checker